 A predecessor entity of Uniper operated opencast lignite mines near the town of Wackersdorf in eastern Bavaria until the early 1980s.
 Extensive recultivation began in 2002.
 The largest and final section, an 80-hectare area called Westfeld, was completed in August 2022 - ahead of schedule and on budget.
 Deadwood and stone biotopes were created, while hydroseeding yielded additional habitats.
-Over two decades, an industrial wasteland has been carefully transformed into a natural landscape in which regional flora and fauna can flourish.
+Over two decades, an industrial wasteland has been carefully transformed into a natural landscape in which regional flora and fauna can flourish and that people can enjoy.
 Uniper's efforts included partnering with Wackersdorf to significantly improve the town's flood protection.

-Wackersdorf by Josef Merkl 2022
+Re-cultivated Westfeld by Josef Merkl 2022